 But Atenas did not want to disappear.
 It continued its way to grow back and be recognized for its importance as a coffee growing region filled with majestic landscapes and one of the best climates in the world, and since the railroad passed through the heart of the town it allowed visitors from the capital city to continue enjoying this lovely town.

+holidays from 9am to 6pm.
 The museum shows samples of photographs, tools, and objects used during those old railroad times.
 It is a very nice way to come close with this piece of Costa Rica´s history and for the visitor a unique opportunity to go back in time and understand how everything combined to build what is today your very own Atenas!

 Looking to move to Atenas Costa Rica?
 Try Atenas Real Estate.
 Reliable realtors Dennis Easters and Gerardo Gonzalez-Porras of Pure Life Development of Atenas offer the best Atenas homes for sale and Atenas real estate.